-- No dictionary purchases will be required.
-Dictionaries will be provided in the classes. - Paper and thick plastic/DC Fix to cover at least 12 workbooks. - 1 x Geometry set and a calculator (not a Scientific calculator) do not buy these items until the teachers ask you to do so. - 7 (Grade 4-6) & 5 (Grade 7) x canvas book holders (for each subject to hold exercise books and textbooks).
-These can be purchased from Waltons and should last a child 3-4 years. - Grade 7s are required to bring a laptop in a sturdy, padded laptop bag.
+- Paper and thick plastic/DC Fix to cover at least 12 workbooks. - 1 x Geometry set and a calculator (not a Scientific calculator).
+Do not buy these items until the teachers ask you to do so.

 Covering books

 Exercise books and textbooks will be sent home to be covered.
 Please adhere to the specific instructions from the subject teachers.
 Encourage your children to take care of their books, textbooks and library books.
 Should these books become damaged, the parents will be responsible for replacing them.